Jkassof/rsquaire/README.md

 ### About

 Squaire.js is a JavaScript library that lets you make very rich equal-area square maps. `rsquaire` is an `htmlwidgets` based R wrapper for that library.
 Only the default U.S. state map layout is available but custom layouts are coming soon.
+There is a basic intro below, but checkout the [rsquaire website](www.jkassof.com/rsquaire) for detailed examples.

 ### Input